zk1tty/rebrowse-app/README.md

 *Click the thumbnail to watch [on Youtube](https://youtu.be/1kQu8oYG-2g)!*

-Follow [me on twitter](https://x.com/n0rizkitty) to see the update!
+Follow [me on Twitter](https://x.com/n0rizkitty) to see the updates!

 ## Project roadmap

 I wrote the project motivation and roadmap of Rebrowse [here](./roadmap.md).
-Simply say, browser-use is amazing, but it's far away from the real world use cases.
+Simply put, browser-use is amazing, but it's far away from real-world use cases.
-We're filling in the gap of users and library.
+We're filling in the gap between users and library.

 ---
 ## How to connect Browser Agent to your personal Chrome